 Even though Google has confirmed that 404 errors will not hurt a website’s rankings, they do encourage all website owners to fix links on their website for a better user experience.
 So, when someone lands on your website and finds something unexpected, it really impacts on visitor's first impression in the long run.

 We've in-depth guide about Joomla SEO and how to improve yoru SERP ranking.
 Go check it out.

 How to find 404 and broken links ?

 Now we know the reasons behind the broken links and how important to fix it.
-They are numerous software and services available that will can scan your website and report broken links to you.
-Let’s have a look on how to find broken links with available software around the web.
+They are numerous Joomla broken link checker software and services available that will can scan your website and report broken links to you.
+Let’s have a look on Joomla broken link checker software’s around the web.

 To find the errors and broken links, add your website the Google Webmaster tool and verify your website ownership from from the recommended or alternative method.

 The below page displays site errors and URL errors for desktops, smartphones, and feature phones.
 URL errors are categorized, with server errors, soft 404 errors, and normal 404 errors (not found), all being presented separately.

 The not found page lists all of your 404 errors.
 Scroll a bit down to get into the list and check individual error.
 Some errors will point to pages that you have removed from your website, however others will be genuine broken links that should to be fixed.

 To bring up details about the broken link, click on the url from the list.
 It will popup a modal window with the full URL of the broken link and the first time the error was detected with first and last browser crawling date.